Anshuman728/eCommerce-Microservices/README.md

 # Microservices E-Commerce Application

 ## Overview
-This project is a event driven microservices-based e-commerce application consisting of User Service, Product Service, Order Service, and a GraphQL Gateway.
+This project is a event driven microservices-based e-commerce application consisting of User Service, Product Service, Order Service,DLQ Service, and a GraphQL Gateway.
 It uses Kafka for event-driven communication between services and MongoDB for data storage.

 ## Flow Diagram